 In earlier research, Julie K. Andersen, Ph.D., and colleagues at the Buck Institute for Research on Aging in Novato, CA, found clues as to how iron stays in balance in neurons.
 They implicated one gene (called ATP13A2) and one enzyme (called PHD).
 In this new study, they looked more closely at this gene, ATP13A2, which actually causes a rare, very early onset form of PD in children.
 To find the connections between the gene, the enzyme, and iron buildup in PD, the researchers studied mice without the ATP13A2 gene and cells (human dopamineneurons) without the ATP13A2 gene.

-- In both mice and human dopamine neurons without the ATP13A2 gene, the lysosomes of the cells were unable to store extra iron properly.
+- In both mice and human A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons without the ATP13A2 gene, the lysosomes of the cells were unable to store extra iron properly.
 In turn, extra iron was released, making the cells vulnerable.

 - In the human dopamine neurons, when the PHD enzyme was decreased, it led to a decrease in production of the ATP13A2 protein.
 This in turn made the brain cells vulnerable.